Table of Contents

 3.1.7 Gas Odourising Unit

-Natural gas is odourless and very explosive therefore it is important to put in place a means of detecting gas leakages.
-Gas odourisation is mandatory for Natural gas distribution system as stated in section 856.1 of ASME B31.8.
-A method of detecting leaks in the gas pipeline is to inject strong-smelling substance metered appropriately into the gas.
+Natural gas is odourless and very explosive, so it is important to put in place a means of detecting gas leakages.
+Gas odourisation is mandatory for Natural gas distribution systems, as stated in section 856.1 of ASME B31.8.
+A method of detecting leaks in the gas pipeline is to inject a strong-smelling substance metered appropriately into the gas.
 Mercaptan compounds are popularly used for odorizing natural gas.

 3.1.8 Gas Sampling and Analysis Unit (Gas Chromatograph)

 A gas chromatograph is installed at the city gate to analyse the components of the natural gas.
-This is used to validate the gas composition stated in the Gas Sales and Purchase Agreement (GSPA).
+This validates the gas composition in the Gas Sales and Purchase Agreement (GSPA).
 The gas chromatograph is connected to the gas pipeline via small diameter stainless or other material pipes.
-The Chromatograph takes gas from the pipeline, analyse the gas, separates the gas into various components by sending the gas through a chromatographic channel.
+The Chromatograph takes gas from the pipeline, analyses the gas, and separates the gas into various components by sending the gas through a chromatographic channel.
 The devices calculate the composition of each component and send the report to a display system.

 Figure 6: Installed Rosemount Gas Chromatograph